 /tag/title/ then you can do that in _config.yml file by using this line

 How to implement Jekyll Categories?

 Before implementing Jekyll categories, see if your content can be divided into certain domains.
-For example on my blog, I have sorted my posts into Jekyll, Web-Desing, Github, etc. You will see the category under the title of my blog posts.
+For example on my blog, I have sorted my posts into Jekyll, Web-Design, Github, etc. You will see the categories at the end of the article.
 On clicking them, you will be redirected to a tags page where all blog posts are categorized under certain topics.
 One post may contain more than one category if it is dealing with more than one topic.

 Let’s see how we can implement it.